learn-co-curriculum/phase-0-pac-2-while-loop/README.md

 - Write an infinite loop
 - Using Control-C to break out of an infinite loop
 - Terminate a `while` loop naturally
-- Learn about operators used to increment/decrement
+- Use operators to increment/decrement values
 - Use a `do...while` loop

 ## Introduction